Yvoire Medieval Village

 To the delight of visitors, the medieval town can be visited on foot.
 Take a leisurely stroll through the narrow streets and discover Yvoire's pretty stone houses and two harbors.
 Throughout your visit, you'll enjoy beautiful views over the lake.

-You'll also have the pleasure of finding the Jardin des Cinq Sens, inspired by the poetic atmosphere of medieval labyrinths.
+You'll also have the pleasure of finding the Jardin des Cinq Sens, inspired by the poetic atmosphere of the labyrinths of the Middle Ages.
 Several intimate gardens with evocative names invite you to awaken your senses and discover new things: the garden of taste, smell, touch...

 On the lake side, depending on the season, you can enjoy a variety of activities: